 Vietnam and Thailand were destinations Inna and I always wanted to visit.
 The countries are right next to each other, Thailand is a major travel destination, Vietnam has lots of history, and both are super cheap and beautiful.
 So for our year of travel, we knew we were coming to this part of the world.

 We started our Vietnam/Thailand travels Vietnam’s largest city: Ho Chi Minh City.
 If you haven’t heard of this city, that’s probably because up until 1976 (the end of the US’s involvement in the Vietnam War), the city was named Saigon.
-The city is still called Saigon by many, but the official name has changed to Ho Chi Minh City.
+The city is still called Saigon by many, but the official name has changed.

 First thing we noticed in Ho Chi Minh City: the transportation situation.
 Specifically the motorcycles; there were so many, it was insane!
 Way more than Sturgis, and the riders were crazy.
 Running red lights, driving on sidewalks, driving the wrong direction, nothing was off limits.
 Also, the drivers never stopped or slowed down for pedestrians, trying to cross the street was like playing Frogger in real life.